 A rough summary of the major mineral interactions is found in the mineral wheel on the cover of the hair analysis reports written by Analytical Research Labs.

-A simpler and more precise explanation is found in the text, Nutritional Balancing and Hair Mineral Analysis.
+A simpler and more precise explanation is found in the text, Development Science and Development Programs (former title is Nutritional Balancing and Hair Mineral Analysis).
 This book explains much of Dr. Eck’s research.
 Only by paying heed to the principles of nutritional balancing can one reliably and precisely change the levels of the minerals.

 The development of the science of nutritional balancing took twenty years and thousands of trial and error experiments.
 Slowly, Dr. Eck found that the mineral system could be simplified by identifying the oxidation types according to Dr. Watson and the stages of stress according to Dr. Hans Selye, MD, founder of the stress theory of disease.

 He also found that mineral ratios are more important for assessing the mineral system than mineral levels.
 Over the years, more pieces of the puzzle fell into place.